pingcap/docs-dm/en/feature-overview.md

 > **Note:**
 >
-> In DM and in MySQL, the white and black lists filtering rules are different in the following ways:
+> In DM and in MySQL, the allow and block lists filtering rules are different in the following ways:
 >
 > - In MySQL, [`replicate-wild-do-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-wild-do-table) and [`replicate-wild-ignore-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-wild-ignore-table) support wildcard characters.
 In DM, some parameter values directly supports regular expressions that start with the `~` character.
 > - DM currently only supports binlogs in the `ROW` format, and does not support those in the `STATEMENT` or `MIXED` format.
 Therefore, the filtering rules in DM correspond to those in the `ROW` format in MySQL.